This post may contain affiliate links.

 The tracing activities in this pack are more advanced as they aren’t straight lines.
 Don’t discourage your little ones from giving it a try, though.
 Just don’t expect perfection.
 If they are frustrated at not being able to stay on the line, put the activity away until a later date.

-If they’re having fun, or are developmentally ready, let them have at it!
+If they’re having fun, and are developmentally ready, let them have at it!
 You can print these pages out on regular printer paper for kids to trace with crayons, markers, or colored pencils.

 These Christmas tracing pages are available for instant download.
 Just click the button below!